 Once you learned to code this indicator, you have to backtest it in your Amibroker.

 In RSI with a moving average indicator, you’ll have a smooth RSI to decide when to trade.

 Johndeo Research has provided this AFL for educational purposes only.
-All in all, do not use MARSI if you have not backtested it yet.
+Do not use MARSI if you have not back tested it yet.

-Finally, if you like our post of Rsi Moving Average, please share it to your favorite social networks.
+Finally, if you like our post of RSI Moving Average, please share it with your favorite social networks.

 - Trading Strategies: Definitive Guides

-- The Complete guide To Scan For Momentum Stocks(With Free Tools)
+- Best Way To Scan For Momentum Stocks(With Free Tools)